mdsumner/spbabel/README.md

 Not all pairwise combinations are of interest, but most importantly some of the representations are more general than others.
 The only one that can be used to represent all others is a set of relational tables, and ‘gris’ does most of this, but ‘ggplot2’ also comes pretty close.
-Neither have been used extensively to do this though\!
+Neither have been used extensively to do this though!

 ## Installation